Take the High Ground!: Plot

 One night, the men cross the border to Mexico for recreation.
-In a bar, Ryan and Holt see a beautiful woman, Julie Mollison (Elaine Stewart), buying drinks for a group of young recruits, including some of their own.
+In a bar, Ryan and Holt see a beautiful woman, Julie Mollison, buying drinks for a group of young recruits, including some of their own.
 Later that evening, the two sergeants escort the inebriated Julie to her apartment, and Ryan finds himself drawn to her.

 Training becomes more intensive.
 Ryan exposes his men to tear gas to prepare them for the harsh conditions of battle.
 Ryan and Holt return to the bar one night, and find Julie sitting alone.
-When the crude MSG.
-Vince Opperman (Bert Freed) insults Julie, she runs out of the bar in tears, and Holt comforts her.
+When the crude MSG Vince Opperman insults Julie, she runs out of the bar in tears, and Holt comforts her.
 Ryan and Opperman fight, and Opperman reveals that Julie was married to a soldier who was killed in Korea shortly after she left him.

-One day, recruit Lobo Naglaski (Steve Forrest) visits the camp chaplain to confess his murderous feelings toward Ryan, but comes to see that the sergeant has very little time in which to do a tough job.
+One day, recruit Lobo Naglaski visits the camp chaplain to confess his murderous feelings toward Ryan, but comes to see that the sergeant has very little time in which to do a tough job.
 Tensions arise between Ryan and Holt, both over Ryan's callous treatment of the men and Holt's relationship with Julie.
 Ryan puts his men through increasingly tough drills; during field training, a bitter confrontation erupts between the two sergeants.
 Holt slugs Ryan and walks away.

 Later, Ryan calls on Julie at her apartment, and they fall into a passionate embrace.
 She resists his further advances, however; he becomes insulting and casts aspersions on her virtue, chiding her for having given her husband "the brush" when she did.

-Recruit Donald Quentin Dover IV (Robert Arthur) refuses to throw a hand grenade and, after the group has bivouacked as part of more field drills, he "goes over the hill", intending to desert.
+Recruit Donald Quentin Dover IV refuses to throw a hand grenade and, after the group has bivouacked as part of more field drills, he "goes over the hill", intending to desert.
 Ryan tracks him down and gives the young man a second chance, confessing that his own father had been a deserter.

 As the training period draws to a close, Ryan returns to Julie's apartment and discovers she has moved out.
 He finds Julie and Holt at the train station.
 After Holt leaves, Ryan apologizes for his behavior and asks Julie to marry him, but she sadly points out that he is married to the Army.
 Outside the train station, Ryan and Holt silently make their peace.
 The men finish basic training, and as the new soldiers march by during their graduation exercises, Ryan proudly points them out to a fresh group of recruits.